 Students should be prepared to write about their enrichment text during the first week of school.
 As you read, consider how you might understand the book with regard to the following: How would you describe the challenges faced by one of the main characters?
 How would you describe the challenge itself?
 How did the main character deal with the challenge?
 What challenges have you faced in your life?
 What have you done to overcome these challenges?
 How have you learned to deal with challenging situations?

-It is hoped that students will not restrict their reading to just three books, but rather enjoy reading all summer!
+It is hoped that students will not restrict their reading to just two books (the required book and the enrichment book), but rather enjoy reading all summer!
 When you return to school in the fall, some of the class discussions will focus on your reasons for choosing the books that appear on your reading chart: Do you simply love any book related to science fiction or fantasy?
 Do you love everything by a favorite author?
 Do you love any book that is related to a favorite topic such as sports or animals regardless of whether the book is a mystery, biography, or work of historical fiction?
 What kinds of books energize you?
 Get you thinking?
 Get you wondering?

 According to Penguin Random House: While her friends are spending their summers having pool parties and sleepovers, twelve-year-old Carolina — Carol — is spending hers in the New Mexico desert, helping her parents move her grandfather into a home for people with dementia.
 At first, Carol avoids prickly Grandpa Serge.
 But as the summer wears on, Carol finds herself drawn to him, fascinated by the crazy stories he tells her about a healing tree, a green-glass lake, and the bees that will bring back the rain and end a hundred years of drought.
 As the line between magic and reality starts to blur, Carol must decide for herself what is possible — and what it means to be true to her roots.

-The Outsiders asks questions about who is an ‘outsider’ and who is an ‘insider.’
+This story asks questions about who is an ‘outsider’ and who is an ‘insider’.
 How do people form their identities based on their perceptions of where they fall on the social spectrum?
 Students will explore the motivations and choices that characters and individuals make in literature and life.